mmai-framework-lab/MolCrawl/README.md

 ### Generated Samples

-After training the datasets with a few iterations with the above-mentioned scripts, we provide some genrated outputs, to show the ability of GPT2 to learn from the datasets -- as requested by the project description.
+After training the datasets with a few iterations with the above-mentioned scripts, we provide some generated outputs, to show the ability of GPT2 to learn from the datasets -- as requested by the project description.

 #### Compounds